lawsdontapplytopigs/dotfiles/awesome/README.md

-            after rebooting the pc, if you start that program again, it starts maximized and occupies a half of the wibar [ ] Make the text in the titlebars discontinue at some point with three dots at the end
-        [ ] Set window minimum resizing values so the buttons never get resized [ ] Set a forced resize on sidebar weather widget icons, and the preffered size along with it
+            after rebooting the pc, if you start that program again, it starts maximized and occupies a half of the wibar [ ] Make the text in the titlebars discontinue at some point with three dots at the end so it doensn't wrap and do weird stuff [ ] Set window minimum resizing values so the buttons never get resized [ ] Set a forced resize on sidebar weather widget icons, and the preffered size along with it